jean-paullizotte/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

 7. On the **Repos** page for the **TailspinToys** repository, locate the "or push an existing repository from command line" section.
 Click the Copy button to copy the contents of the panel.
 We're going to use these commands in an upcoming step.

     ![In the "Add some code!" window, URLs appear to clone to your computer or push an existing repository from command line.](images/stepbystep/media/image59.png "TailspinToys is empty.
 Add some code! window")
+     **NOTE** Don't forget to hit the Generate credentials and note the username and password!!!

 ### Task 2: Add the Tailspin Toys source code repository to Azure DevOps